Marsan-Ma-zz/marsan-ma.github.io/about/index.md

 comments: false
 ---

-> I have a dream: build robot <strike>troops</strike>, and <strike>conquer</strike> change the world, yay!
+> I have a dream: build smart robot <strike>troops</strike> and <strike>conquer</strike> change the world, yay!
 > --- by Marsan Ma

-I am a senior engineer with 9-years industry experience, currently working as a **Data Scientist** for 17 media, the top-1 mobile live-casting company in Taiwan.
+I am a senior engineer with 8-years industry experience, currently working as a **Data Scientist** for 17 media, the top-1 mobile live-casting company in Taiwan.

 ### I built machine learning applications, includes: